Parade for Israel in NYC focuses on solidarity this year as Gaza war casts a grim shadow

-NEW YORK — (AP) — An annual New York City parade for Israel that draws thousands of people is scheduled to hit the streets Sunday with heightened security and a focus on solidarity during the war in Gaza.
+NEW YORK — (AP) — Marchers chanted for the release of hostages in Gaza on Sunday at a New York City parade for Israel that drew thousands of people under heightened security.

-The parade comes almost eight months after the unprecedented Oct.
+The parade kicked off almost eight months after the unprecedented Oct.
 7 attack by Hamas, the deadliest in Israel's history.
-The parade in the past was dubbed "Celebrate Israel," but organizers said the exuberant atmosphere would be paused this year given the war and Israeli hostages still being held in captivity, as well as outbursts of antisemitism worldwide.
+The annual parade in the past was dubbed "Celebrate Israel," but organizers said the exuberant atmosphere would be toned down this year given the war and hostages still being held in captivity in Gaza, as well as outbursts of antisemitism worldwide.

-The parade, now called “Israel Day on Fifth” because of the route along Fifth Avenue from 57th Street to 74th Street in Manhattan, will instead focus on solidarity, strength and resilience, said Mark Treyger, CEO of the Jewish Community Relations Council.
+People chanted “Bring them home now!” and waved Israeli flags as they marched up Fifth Avenue in Manhattan for what this year is being called “Israel Day on Fifth.”
+Crowds of spectators and hundreds of police officers lined the route, and steel barricades were installed along the sidewalk.
+One sign read: “From the river to the sea, Hamas will cease to be.”

+“Especially this year, after Oct.
+7, it’s especially important to have this show of unity,” said Rena Orman, a Bronx native who took part in the parade as part of Mothers Against College Antisemitism.
+“Everybody wants hostages back.
+Everyone wants this to end.
+No one is cheering for this.
+Everyone wants peace.”

 “This is not a mood of confetti and music,” Treyger said.
 “This is more of a mood of unwavering, ironclad solidarity with hostages to bring them home, and also our unwavering love and pride in our Jewish identity.”

-The parade, which is in its 59th year, kicks off at about 11:30 a.m.
-Sunday and is expected to draw more than 40,000 participants, including Israeli dignitaries, celebrities and some of the hostages' families.
+The parade, which is in its 59th year, kicked off late Sunday morning with Senate Majority Leader Chuck Schumer, New York Gov. Kathy Hochul and Mayor Eric Adams among the elected officials attending.
+Spectators and marchers came from around the New York City region.

+“I think it’s important — especially with what’s going on in the Middle East, in Israel with the war going on — to show our support and to show that the hostages aren’t forgotten and the country itself is not forgotten,” said participant Michael Garber of neighboring New Jersey.

-There was never a thought of cancelling the parade this year, Treyger said, despite what he termed an astronomical rise in antisemitism.
+There was never a thought of canceling the parade this year, Treyger said, despite what he termed an astronomical rise in antisemitism.

 “This is a moment that we have to meet,” he said.

-Backpacks, large bags and coolers will be prohibited.
-Spectators will have to pass through metal detectors and only be allowed to line the east side of Fifth Avenue, with police blocking off the west side.

-City officials stressed Friday there were no specific or credible threats to either the parade or the city and any protestors have the right to demonstrate so long as its done peacefully.
+City officials stressed Friday there were no specific or credible threats to either the parade or the city, and any protesters have the right to demonstrate so long as it is done peacefully.

-“We're not going to allow any unlawfulness and any disruption of any celebration of one’s heritage in this city,” New York City Mayor Eric Adams said at a security briefing.
+“We're not going to allow any unlawfulness and any disruption of any celebration of one’s heritage in this city,” Adams said at a security briefing.

 The parade represents the first large-scale Jewish event in the city since the war started, although there have been roughly 2,800 protests in the city, with about 1,300 of them related to the conflict, the Democrat said.

-Israel faces growing international criticism for its strategy of systematic destruction in Gaza, at a huge cost in civilian lives.
+Israel faces growing international criticism over its offensive in Gaza, at a huge cost in civilian lives.
 Israeli bombardments and ground offensives in the besieged territory have killed more than 36,000 Palestinians, according to Gaza's Health Ministry, which does not distinguish between combatants and civilians.

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.